Legal Notice

 Article 5(4)(b): Monitoring and Stress Testing

 Freddie Mac provides loan level data on the reference pool at the time of issuance as well as monthly performance data which is available for download via Clarity.
-Relevant information includes, but not limited to, credit characteristics (i.e., loan-to-value ratio, credit score, debt-to-income ratio, etc.) and performance data (current balances, delinquency status, modification status, credit event, etc.).
+Relevant information includes, but is not limited to, credit characteristics (i.e., loan-to-value ratio, credit score, debt-to-income ratio, etc.) and performance data (current balances, delinquency status, modification status, credit event, etc.).
 Investors can also analyze this data through various dashboards in Clarity.

 Freddie Mac does not provide analytical tools to directly perform stress testing on cash flows and collateral values; however, it makes transaction- and loan-level data publicly available so that vendors and other third-parties can provide analytics on the transactions.
-Cash flow engines or credit and prepayment models are available from vendors including but not limited to Bloomberg, Intex, Yield Book, Andrew Davidson & Co., CoreLogic RiskModel and Milliman.** A number of brokers/dealers are able to assist investors with any analytical and modeling requirements.
+Cash flow engines or credit and prepayment models are available from vendors including, but not limited to, Bloomberg, Intex, Yield Book, Andrew Davidson & Co., CoreLogic RiskModel and Milliman.** A number of brokers/dealers are able to assist investors with any analytical and modeling requirements.
 Many such broker/dealers also release periodic research on the performance of STACR securities.

 Simple Transparent Standardized (STS)